restcord/restcord/docs/index.md

 ```

 By default, RestCord waits for known capacity and retries a Discord `429` response up to three times.
 Set `throwOnRatelimit` to `true` to receive `RatelimitException` without that wait or retry.

+Redis failures are fail closed.
+A reservation failure blocks the request before Discord receives it.
+A failed response update preserves the Discord response.
+RestCord blocks later requests through the known reset window and until a Redis reservation succeeds.

 Interaction routes do not count against the bot global allowance.
 Read Discord's [rate-limit documentation](https://docs.discord.com/developers/topics/rate-limits) before you change `globalRateLimit`.